nexmo-se/simple-voice-call-dialer/README.md

 ### Using the application
 1. CSV Template (`mobile_number,voice_name,text_body[,voice_name,text_body]`)

-  a.
+2. Send the CSV file via `POST` to `{HOST}/upload` with file parameter `file`.
+3. Blaster will start to blast.

 Voice Names can be found under https://developer.nexmo.com/voice/voice-api/guides/text-to-speech

-  b.
 For Streaming, use `stream` for the Voice Name and the public accessible URL for the Text Body.

-2. Send the CSV file via `POST` to `{HOST}/upload` with file parameter `file`.
-3. Blaster will start to blast.

 ### Sample CSV
 ```